farling42/fvtt-one-click-note-creation/README.md

 Create Notes directly on the Notes Layer with a simple left click.

+## Installation

+1) Install from the list of modules available within the Foundry VTT modules list.

+2) Install by using a manifest URL of https://github.com/farling42/fvtt-one-click-note-creation/releases/latest/download/module.json

 ## Support

 If you like what it does, then all contributions will be gratefully received at [Kofi](https://ko-fi.com/farling) or [Paypal](https://paypal.me/farling)